badd-labs/badd-labs/labs/B2/README.md

 ![AMM design diagram](lab-amm.jpg)

-In the figure above, trader Alice first transfers $x$ units of TokenX from her account to an AMM pool's account.
+In the figure above, trader Alice first transfers $x$ units of `TokenX` from her account to an AMM pool's account.
 Then, she calls the AMM smart contract's function `trySwap(dx)`.
-Upon receiving Alice's transaction, the AMM smart contract internally calls TokenY's `transfer` function to transfer $dy$ units of TokenY to Alice's account.
+Upon receiving Alice's transaction, the AMM smart contract internally calls `TokenY`'s `transfer` function to transfer $dy$ units of `TokenY` to Alice's account.

 In this exercise, you can consider that dy/dx = 2.
 Implement the AMM smart contract.